grafana/tempo/docs/sources/tempo/configuration/_index.md

             # See the [S3 documentation on object tagging](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-tagging.html) for more detail.
             [tags: <map[string]string>]

-            # If enabled, it will use the default authentication methods of
-            # the AWS SDK for go based on known environment variables and known AWS config files.
-            [native_aws_auth_enabled: <boolean> | default = false]

         # azure configuration.
 Will be used only if value of backend is "azure"
         # EXPERIMENTAL
         azure: